 Additional requirements include:

-- Demonstrated potential for graduate studies by maintaining a 3.0 or better undergraduate grade point average
+- Demonstrated potential for graduate studies by maintaining a 3.0 or better undergraduate grade point average for the last 60 credit hours

 - Preferably previous experience in the field of human services as an employee, student, or volunteer